tomato-300yen/slides/lab/pba/pba-13.md

 # Code Coverage - config file

-We can symbolize registers as below.
+We can symbolize registers like this:

 ```
 %rdi=$